JosephTLyons/Track-Notes-1/README.md

 ## Things to do before release:
 * Save info / Recall info - connect values from text editors to processor class, move string pointers to the private and use getter/setters
 * Make string pointers private
+* Rename all strings and string pointers with Ptr
+* Make setter and getter methods for processor class strings

 * Set up all menu information for each plugin format (category, company name, etc).
 * Grab time in standalone crashes app (need to use an if-statement of some sort here)